Home Blog Top End Top Ten

 10. Termite Mounds

 It may not seem like an obvious candidate for a Top 10, but termite mounds are surprisingly fascinating and are an ubiquitous part of the landscape here.
 Visit Litchfield National Park to see both magnetic mounds, which point north-south, and cathedral mounds, which stand up to 4 metres high.
+You’ve not really seen a termite mound until you’ve seen a termite mound in the Northern Territory.

 To plan your own Antipodean adventure, browse our range of itineraries in the Northern Territory and throughout Australia or contact our team of Accredited Aussie Specialists who can help you plan a tailor-made holiday.